skip to content

 Biography

-Samuel Songzan Xu (徐頌贊) is a PhD candidate in Theology and Religious Studies.
-Before pursuing his doctoral studies, he obtained a BA in Chinese Linguistic Literature and an MA in Religious Studies.
-His research centres on the interactions between Watchman Nee’s theology and church movement with American Evangelical/Charismatic movements in Los Angeles and New York, while also examining how World Christianity and Contextual Theology are conceptualised through multi-directional missionary flows.
+Songzan Xu (徐頌贊) is a PhD candidate in Theology and Religious Studies.
+Before pursuing his doctoral studies, he obtained a BA in Chinese Literature and an MA in Religious Studies.
+His research centres on the interactions between Watchman Nee’s theology and church movement with American Evangelical-Charismatic renewal in Los Angeles and New York, while examining how World Christianity and contextual theology are conceptualised through multi-directional missionary flows.

 Research